AstralStudio-Development/SoundRecord/README_EN.md

 Save the sounds you love forever.

-The initial purpose was to develop a software capable of soundtrack Hypixel SkyBlock.

 SoundRecord is designed to preserve music you enjoy on servers but cannot easily recreate yourself.
 It includes a client-side Fabric mod and a server-side Paper plugin: the client records in-game sounds into `.srd` files, while the server receives, manages, and plays those recordings.

 Before recording, please make sure your network connection is stable.
 Network conditions may affect the final recording result.